DXHeroes/knowledge-base-content/practices/backlog_cleanup.md

 ## Common Pitfalls

-- You will see items that are not ready to work on.
-Remove these items and take them to your next Grooming meeting (again).
+- You will often see items that are not ready to work on yet.
+Remove these items and take them (again) to your next grooming meeting.
-- There may be ideas that are not in line with the current product strategy.
-Lower their priority or remove them from your backlog.
+- There may be ideas that do not fit the current product strategy.
+Don't forget to lower their priority or remove them from your backlog.

 ## Resources for Backlog Cleanup